nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. ClientCare is written in the programming language Java, so you'll need **Java 11 or above** installed in your computer to run ClientCare.
     1. Not sure if you have a compatible Java version installed on your computer?
        Windows or macOS users might find [this guide](https://blog.hubspot.com/website/check-java-verison) useful.
-       While Linux users can refer to [this guide](https://phoenixnap.com/kb/check-java-version-linux).
     2. Don't have a compatible Java version installed?
 Fret not, Java is free to install!
 Complete installation instructions can be found [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html).